 European city designs, especially the architecture of Prague is naturally a fantastic sight to behold.
-With an army of historic buildings in and around the city, the blanket of snow covering them almost gives off a fairytale feeling that will enchant you and make you explore the city despite the cold!
+With many historic buildings in and around the city, the blanket of snow covering them almost gives off a fairytale feeling that will enchant you and make you explore the city despite the cold!

 Winter Festivals and Events

-Despite its historic beauty, the city of Prague does include a lot of the modern elements to welcome and attract more visitors.
-Decembers, especially in Prague, are exciting as the city hosts a number of live concerts and music festivals.
-You can celebrate winter by going to the local ice rink or visit the local nativity scenes and churches to learn more about the culture.
+Despite its historic beauty, the city includes a lot of modern elements to welcome and attract visitors.
+In December Prague hosts a number of live concerts and music festivals.
+Alternatively, you can go to the local ice rink or visit the local nativity scenes and churches to learn more about the culture.

-Whether it is just freezing or you are lucky enough to find snow on your travels, either way, this beautiful city of Prague is a destination that you don’t want to miss.
+Whether it is just freezing or you are lucky enough to find snow on your travels, either way, this beautiful city of Prague is a destination that you shouldn’t miss.